rahulsoftgeek/OpenResty_project/README.md

 ### Run Image

--- Do setup Mysql and Redis credentials accordingly in the db.lua and redis.lua & connect with Database and redis cluster.
+-- Do change credentials of Mysql and Redis in the db.lua and redis.lua according to your database & redis cluster& connect with them.

--- Also, for Authorization set the paramters of API keys in the auth.lua accordinly send the API keys in the request header.
+-- Also, for Authentication set the paramter of API keys in the auth.lua and accordinly, send the API keys using `"X-API-KEY"` in the request header.

 ```bash
 docker run -d \